 Deleting a category does not delete the posts assigned to that category.
-Instead, any posts that were assigned to the deleted category will be reassigned to the WordPress default category (see further below).
+Instead, posts that were assigned to deleted categories will be reassigned to the default category (see further below).

 You can delete WordPress categories individually, or in bulk.

-A window will pop up asking you to confirm the deletion.
-Click OK to go ahead, or Cancel to abort …
+A message will appear asking you to confirm the deletion.
+Click OK to permanently delete the item, or Cancel to stop …

 (Click ‘OK’ to proceed)

-Let’s say that you import product data into your site containing a large number of categories (e.g. an e-commerce catalog), and you would like to consolidate posts to a single category.
-If there are too many categories to delete one at a time, this is where the bulk delete feature comes in handy.
+Let’s say that you import product data into your site containing a large number of categories (e.g. an e-commerce catalog), and you want to consolidate posts to a fewer number of categories.
+If you have too many categories to delete individually, this is where the bulk delete feature can be useful.

-Important: Make sure that any posts that will be affected when unnecessary categories are deleted have been reassigned to an existing or new category.
-For more details on how to reassign post categories, see this tutorial: Editing And Deleting Posts
+Important: Make sure that any posts that may be affected when unwanted categories are deleted have been reassigned to an existing or new category.
+For more details on reassigning categories in posts, refer to this tutorial: Editing And Deleting Posts In WordPress

-To delete multiple categories, click on the main check box in the header row.
-This will select all category listings .
+To delete multiple categories, click the main check box next to the ‘Name’ column title.
+This will select all category listings on the page.

-Next, go through the list and untick the box next to categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the check box next to the item.
+Next, go through the list and deselect any categories that you DO NOT want to delete.
+Select/deselect categories by toggling on the check box next to the item.

-After ticking all the items you would like to delete, select the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu …
+After selecting all of the category entries to be deleted, select ‘Delete’ from the ‘Bulk Actions’ dropdown menu …

 (Select ‘Delete’ from the ‘Bulk Actions’ pulldown menu)